NERV-DAO/documentation/NERV by-laws.md

 Functionalities
 </p>

-Through the on-line platform the party members are able to:
+Through the on-line platform the DAO members are able to:

 I.Watch live streams of any debates and video-conferences that may take place during the DAO activities as well as provide access to previous debates at any time and at all levels of the organisation.
 This functionality can be paired with networks such as www.odysee.com (...)